galakhov/findBigFish/README.md

-# This is the script to get the public data of a user and the data of his/her followers.
+# This is the script to get the public data of a user on Instagram and the data of his/her followers.

 ## The biggest followers of a user will be collected and either auto followed ([instagrapi](https://github.com/subzeroid/instagrapi) is being used) or saved to a file.